-This course will explore a variety of careers that are available as well as the process of deciding which path to take.
-It will include a section on Financial Management and Financial Planning including but not limited to; creating a budget, how to stick to it, and how the career they have chosen will meet their needs.
-The objective of this course is to develop the skills the student needs to more effectively compete in today's job market.
-By focusing on real-life skills needed to obtain a job, like; resume writing, creating a cover letter, filling out a job application, and a real interview, the student will obtain all the tools needed to be successful in today's world.
+This course will explore a variety of careers that are available, as well as the process of deciding which path to take.
+It will include a section on Financial Management and Financial Planning, including but not limited to creating a budget, how to stick to it, and how the career they have chosen will meet their needs.
+This course aims to develop the skills the student needs to compete in today's job market more effectively.
+By focusing on real-life skills needed to obtain a job, like resume writing, creating a cover letter, filling out a job application, and a real interview, the student will obtain all the tools needed to succeed today.
 This course will include 20 weeks of computer applications.
 Concentration will be on proficiency in the Microsoft Office Suite.